Some posts contain compensated links. Please read this disclaimer for more info.

-The coat of arms on the Croatian flag of the Republic of Croatia consists of one main shield and five smaller shields which form a crown over the main shield.
+The coat of arms on the Croatian flag of the Republic of Croatia consists of one central shield and five smaller shields that form a crown over the central shield.
 It was adopted in its current form on 21 December 1990.

 The main coat of arms is a checkerboard of 13 red and 12 white squares sitting over a blue, red and white band.
 The coat of arms is informally known in Croatian as šahovnica.

 The five smaller shields represent five different historical regions within Croatia.

 The Five Regions On The Croatian Flag